 Southern Classic: Historic Charleston Mansion

 Today’s inspiring interior design comes from a superbly renovated and well preserved ornate Italian Renaissance-style southern classic mansion in Charleston, South Carolina.
-The residence, whose main house dates back to the 1850s, is one of the city’s grandest and most impressive houses in the Italianate style of the mid-19th century and is included on the Charleston Registry of Historic Homes.
+The residence, whose main house dates back to the 1850s, is one of the city’s grandest and most impressive houses in the Italianate style of the mid-19th century.
+It is listed on the Charleston Registry of Historic Homes.
 The 9,700 square-foot, three and one-half story, seven bedroom home is an elegant rendition of the regional style Charleston single house.
 The home’s design departs from the traditional plan with the addition of a north side wing, which balances the piazza on the opposite side.
 The residence is locally known as the Patrick O’Donnell House, named after the Irish immigrant who built it.

 Through the years, the southern classic mansion’s various owners have continually restored and enhanced the structure, and have added plenty of modern luxury design amenities as well.
 The property has benefited from the addition of a separate guesthouse, which added 1,100 square feet, a three-car, climate controlled garage, and a heated pool.
 The extensive renovation, restoration, and enhancement efforts have elevated this home to one of the finest in the city.
+Boston interior designer Susanne Lichten Csongor completed the latest redesign for the latest owners.
+You must come see!
+Fabulous!!

 The current owners initially purchased the mansion to serve as a vacation home.
 A few years later, they found themselves spending more and more time at the property and so decided that it needed to be a bit more personal.
 It needed to function more like their primary residences, and less trophy pied-a-terre.
 Of course, they wanted to maintain all of the period classic design details for which they purchased the home.
 They wanted to keep everything as historically correct as possible, without feeling stuffy.
 The desire was to create a sense of history, personal history as though the family had lived there for generations and pieces had been gradually added along the way to present day.
 It needed to be in the style that O’Donnell envisioned, only adjusted for their modern life.

 To fine tune the home’s interiors, the owners called on their trusted designer with whom they had already collaborated on over a dozen projects, Susanne Lichten Csongor, principle of the Massachusetts firm SLC Interiors.
 The designer was to complete the house with a design that could equally exist today and years ago.
-They had complete confidence in her, and she has brilliantly created for them what they most wanted of their historic mansion, a charming and inviting home that can be shared with family and friends.
+They had complete confidence in her, and she brilliantly created for them what they most wanted of their historic mansion, a charming and inviting home that can be shared with family and friends.

 The interior architecture includes layers of design details which have been painstakingly restored and cared for over the years.
 This latest interior design makes them the prize of the palace with everything else meant to compliment and emphasize them, rather than compete.
 The home includes a double parlor located off the entrance hall where the details really shine; lavish crown moldings, stacked cornices, ceiling friezes, marble fireplaces, and baseboards.
 Here and throughout, the designer has used a mostly neutral color palette to temper the grandeur of the interior architecture, and a mix of period art and antiques along with some more classic contemporary pieces for a perfect balance.